Should Christians Use Divining Rods?

-Tom: Dave, you know, again there are people who pooh-pooh this or say well it’s no big deal, or they dabble a little here, a little there and so on.
+Tom: Dave, you know, again there are people who’ll either pooh-pooh this or say, “Well, it’s no big deal,” or they dabble a little here, a little there, and so on.
 And certainly they may not be affected to the way that some are—I mean lives destroyed, but isn’t this a conditioning effect?
 Isn’t this leading up to something?
-If I recognize and maybe I was sort of skeptical about this, but all the sudden I see a new variation of it, something that I’m attracted to.
-Isn’t this conditioning me if I buy into it for some big payoff down the line?
+If I recognize . . . and maybe I was sort of skeptical about this, but all of a sudden I see a new variation of it, something that I’m attracted to.
+Isn’t this conditioning me, if I buy into it for some big payoff down the line?

-Dave: Well, what the person is look to is the magic effect.
+Dave: Well, what the person is looking to is the magic effect.
 This seems to validate itself as being something desirable, something I want to tune into, or something I want to look to.
-And the Bible does say that there is a man coming, Antichrist who will be the ultimate demonstrator of all this power.
-It says he comes with all deceivableness of unrighteousness, with all the power of Satan to deceive the world.
-So if a person is impressed by magic, you know by seemingly supernatural, but it’s not and we still have to get to the difference—between supernatural and natural.
+And the Bible does say that there is a man coming, Antichrist, who will be the ultimate demonstrator of all this power.
+It says “he comes with all deceivableness of unrighteousness, with all the power of Satan to deceive the world.”
+So, if a person is impressed by magic, you know, by the seemingly supernatural, but it’s not, and we still have to get to the difference between supernatural and natural.
 Actually this is naturalism, but it seems to be supernatural.
-Then when some man arises who can do the ultimate of this, he’s going to fall, following him.
-So yes, I think the world is I think, being set up for something and it’s amazing how many movie actors and actresses, and how many celebrities, athletes and so forth, I mean look, just to be superstitious about the number thirteen.
-And there are many hotels and you go up the elevator it goes from eleven to, I’m sorry from twelve to fourteen.
-There are people who would never walk under a ladder.
-Some star athletes have a certain shirt that they think if they wear that or you know, a rabbit’s foot, or all kinds of ways, you can be drawn into trusting or fearing—
+Then when some man arises who can do the ultimate of this, he’s going to follow, following him.

 Tom: Fearing, right.